Board of Directors

 Chair

 Lynne serves as Chair on the PTR Board of Directors.
 With more than 50 years of teaching and coaching expertise at every level, Rolley served as the Director of Women’s Tennis for the USTA, coached the Fed Cup Team, PanAm Games and the US National Teams all over the world.
 She was the Director of Tennis at Berkeley Tennis Club and Moraga Country Club.
 Most recently, Rolley served as Executive Director of Tennis at La Quinta Resort and PGA West.
-Currently, she is the Director of Tennis at Meadow Swim and Tennis Club in Orinda, CA. In 2020, Lynne was the recipient of the International Tennis Hall of Fame Educational Merit Award.
+In 2020, Lynne was the recipient of the International Tennis Hall of Fame Educational Merit Award.
 Rolley was the first woman to coach a men’s NCAA team at St. Mary’s College in Moraga, CA. As an adult, she was ranked in the Top 10 women in the US and held several National titles as the #1 ranked junior player.
 She spent many years coaching top players, such as Lindsay Davenport, Jennifer Capriati, Chanda Rubin, and the Williams sisters.
 She is a renowned speaker and writer for Tennis Magazine, as well as other publications.
 Rolley also had her own academy show, which appeared on the Tennis Channel.
 Lynne is a PTR certified Professional and USPTA.

 Rodney Harmon